 - While the orthopedic injury group showed greater fear of return-to play and fear of re-injury than the concussion group over time, the concussion group scored higher on depressive symptoms at 1-month post-injury than the orthopedic injury group, although both groups scored similarly at baseline and at 1-week post-injury.

 - Social support is an important coping resource for collegiate athletes dealing with psychological recovery from an injury.

 - More than 80% of injured collegiate athletes rely on social support from their athletic trainers during their recovery to help them cope with their injury.

-- Athletes who reported higher levels of satisfaction with the social support they receive from their athletic trainers during their recovery, the less likely they are to experience symptoms of depression and anxiety at return to play.
+- Athletes who reported higher levels of satisfaction with the social support they receive from their athletic trainers during their recovery, the less likely they were to experience symptoms of depression and anxiety when returning to play.

-Dr. Yang and her team recently completed a project, funded by The Ohio State University Discovery Theme Initiative on Chronic Brain Injury, which assessed driving performance after concussion in teen drivers aged 16 to 20 years using high-fidelity driving simulators.
+Dr. Yang and her team, in collaboration with investigators from The Ohio State University (OSU) and University of Alabama Birmingham recently completed a pilot project, funded by OSU's Discovery Theme Initiative on Chronic Brain Injury.
+This study assessed driving performance after concussion in drivers aged 16 to 20 years using high-fidelity driving simulators.
 Specifically, the project:

-- Measured driving performance among teen drivers with mild Traumatic Brian Injury (mTBI) and sex-, age-, driving experience- matched healthy controls
+- Measured driving performance among drivers with mild Traumatic Brian Injury (mTBI) as compared to their sex-, age-, driving experience- matched healthy controls

-- Assessed the effect of increased cognitive load on driving performance among the teen drivers with an mTBI and healthy control teen drivers
+- Assessed the effect of increased cognitive load on driving performance among the drivers with an mTBI and healthy control drivers

 Dr. Yang and her team are currently conducting a National Institute of Child Health and Human Development (NICHD)- funded study examining optimal levels of physical and cognitive rest after sports-related concussion among youth aged 11 to 17 years.